Skip to content

 Editor's Choice Orthopaedic Essentials

-JBJS Deputy Editor for Social Media, Dr. Matt Schmitz, reflects on a new study that examines the risk of noise-induced hearing loss for orthopaedic surgeons.
+JBJS Deputy Editor for Social Media Dr. Matt Schmitz highlights a new study that estimates the carbon footprint associated with common orthopaedic procedures.
+The climate

 Read More